AmpersandTarski/documentation/prototypes/siam_module.md

-# SIAM (Sessions, Identity and Access Management) Module
+# SIAM Module

+The SIAM Module implements functionalities for managing Sessions, Identies and authentication (login).
+Also, it implements Accounts, Roles and a primitive yet extendable registration for people and organizations.